tlsfuzzer/python-ecdsa/README.md

 `SigningKey.from_string(s, curve)` .
 This short form does not record the curve, so you must be sure to tell from_string() the same curve you used for the original key.
 The short form of a NIST192p-based signing key is just 24 bytes long.
-If the point encoding is invalid or it does not lie on the specified curve, `from_string()` will raise MalformedPointError.
+If a point encoding is invalid or it does not lie on the specified curve, `from_string()` will raise MalformedPointError.

 ```python
 from ecdsa import SigningKey, NIST384p